annamlee/cse15l-lab-reports/lab-report-1.md

 # Lab Report 1
-Here's a quick tutorial on how to log into a course-specific account on ieng6!
+Hi CSE 15L students!
+Here's a quick tutorial on how to log into a course-specific account on ieng6.
+There are three main steps.
 1. Installing VScode

+Go to the Visual Studio Code website.

-2. Remotely Connecting
+3. Remotely Connecting
-3. Trying Some Commands
+4. Trying Some Commands